 Known as “Wash Park” to the locals, Washington Park in Denver covers 165 acres including five picnic areas.
 The picnic areas at Washington Park do come with grills, so you can enjoy a hot meal at this local spot.
 The park has two lakes, tennis and basketball courts, playgrounds, a recreation center and both walking and biking trails.

 Civic Center Park in Denver is a popular local hangout during the summer months.
 Lay a blanket in the park’s grassy expanse or near its many gardens.
 If you don’t feel like bringing your own food, check out Denver’s hottest food trucks that gather around Civic Center Park every Tuesday and Thursday during the summer.

 Head to Estes Park to visit one of Colorado’s national parks, Rocky Mountain National Park.
 There are a number of picnic areas located in the park, whether you are looking for simply a picnic table or group accommodations.
 Do keep in mind that group picnic areas in Rocky Mountain National Park may require a fee and reservation.

-Piney Lake outside of Vail is a great spot to eat, fish and enjoy incredible mountain views.
-Piney Lake is actually the highest lake in Colorado accessible by vehicle.
+Piney River Ranch outside of Vail is a great spot to eat, fish and enjoy incredible mountain views.
+Piney River Ranch is actually the highest lake in Colorado accessible by vehicle.
 Therefore it is a popular destination for hikers, horseback riders and fishermen.